JaimePolidura/MemDB/libs/googletest/docs/primer.md

     code. googletest groups related tests into test suites that can share value and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
-Such consistency is especially helpful when people switch projects and start_microseconds to work on a new code base.
+Such consistency is especially helpful when people switch projects and start_milliseconds to work on a new code base.
 3. Tests should be *portable* and *reusable*.
 Google has a lot of code that is platform-neutral; its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without